NSW State Championship

 • Time Control: 90 minutes + 30 seconds increment per move from move one (FIDE Classical)

-• Venue: Main Games are held at Norths Chess Club starting 7:30pm promptly.
+• Venue: Games are held at Norths Chess Club starting 7:30pm promptly.
 Postponement games can be played at Ryde Eastwood Chess Club on Wednesday starting 7:30pm.
-No postponements after round 9.
+All games to be complete on 29 July.

 Ratings & Rating Calculations